This user guide covers the following pedals:

 Thank you for purchasing a Stereo Effect Pedal.
 We really mean it.
 We value that you have placed your trust in our product, often based solely on what you see and hear on the internet.
 We hope to earn that trust by delivering a quality product that inspires you to make better music.

 You may be wondering why all the Stereo Pedals share the same User Guide.
 These pedals share the same hardware platform and actually have many common features.
-You may also use Pedal Customizer software to transform the functionality of any Stereo Pedal into any other Stereo Pedal, simply by changing its firmware (internal program).
+You may also use Expanse Software to transform the functionality of any Stereo Pedal into any other Stereo Pedal, simply by changing its firmware (internal program).

 We do not ship paper User Guides with our products.
 We feel this wastes paper, when the same information is available here.
 Also, we update this User Guide from time to time and want you to have the most current version.

 Warning: This product contains parts that are sensitive to electro-static discharge (ESD).
 Removing the bottom cover may expose these parts to ESD, which can result in permanent damage and voids the warranty.
 For this reason, we strongly advise you not to remove the bottom cover or otherwise disassemble the pedal.

 The power jack accepts a standard (5.5 mm OD x 2.1 mm ID) center-negative pedal power adapter (not included).
 The power adapter must be between 9 V and 12V and capable of supplying 100 mA or more.
 See this page for a list of recommended adapters.

 If you are using a daisy-chain cable to power multiple pedals, the total of all the pedals' current (mA) ratings should be less than the current rating of the adapter.